-Environmental activist group Greenpeace this week accused Walmart of falsely labeling items as recyclable and asked a California court to compel the retailer to stop making the claims.
+Environmental activist group Greenpeace this week accused Walmart of falsely labeling items as recyclable.
+Walmart and How2Recycle are defending their labeling practices.

 The Dec.
 14 lawsuit is focused on Walmart’s recycling labels for packaging made from plastics Nos.
 3-7, laying out the relatively low processing capacity for these 3-7 plastics.

 The lawsuit includes as examples applesauce and yogurt cups made from 3-7 plastics (the complaint doesn’t specifically identify the resin).
 The lawsuit takes issue with the How2Recycle labels on the products, labels that identify the packaging as either recyclable with certain instructions, or recyclable depending on local regulations.

 Greenpeace says these claims are leading consumers to believe products will be recycled, despite low capacity to recycle these materials in the U.S.

 “In their haste to lure customers to environmentally friendly products and packaging, Defendants are making environmental marketing claims that are false, misleading, and deceptive,” Greenpeace alleged in the lawsuit, which was filed in California’s Alameda County Superior Court.

 In a press release, Greenpeace alleges the labeling violates California consumer protection laws, including the California Environmental Marketing Claims Act (EMCA).
 The lawsuit asks the court to compel Walmart to change its labeling and conduct a “corrective” advertising campaign stating that the recyclability claims were false.

 In a statement to Plastics Recycling Update, a Walmart spokesperson noted the company has been in contact with Greenpeace about the product labels.